hakwerk/labca/README_standalone.md

 As the structure of the ACME data is pretty standard anyway, this standalone version of the LabCA GUI was created to work with step-ca (and potentially other ACME implementations in the future).
 It only works with their MySQL backend, as the BadgerDB backend has several limitations.

 The standalone GUI is distributed as a single binary so that it can be easily installed and started.
+There is also a docker image available.

 ## Usage

+### Install package

-Download the latest .deb file from the latest [release](https://github.com/hakwerk/labca/releases) on GitHub.
+Download the latest .deb file for your platform architecture from the latest [release](https://github.com/hakwerk/labca/releases) on GitHub.

 Install the .deb file:
 ```
-dpkg -i labca-gui_<version>_amd64.deb
+dpkg -i labca-gui_<version>_<arch>.deb
 ```

 The first time you can use the -init flag to create the config file.
 The location of the config file (default data/config.json), the IP address to listen on (default 0.0.0.0) and the port number (default 3000) can be specified, e.g.: